 How do you match vyshyvanka dresses and shirts?

 So why have women all around the world started to long for such an outfit in their closet?
 Well, it might be that the pattern unlike many others hasn’t been overused yet and the look of it is still unusual and fresh.
 Anyway, to create a solid look we recommend using a couple of tips:

-- You’ll only spoil the linen dress with too many accessories, even though it’s considered part of boohoo style now.
-Stick with natural materials like wood, rough silver, corals or leather or find embroidered jewelry to match.
+- You’ll only spoil the linen dress with too many accessories, even though it’s considered part of the boohoo style now.
+Stick with natural materials like wood, rough silver, corals, or leather or find embroidered jewelry to match.

 - Do not hesitate to pair it with jeans though, especially when the vyshyvanka is loose and with sleeves.
 Depending on the cut of the jeans and the footwear you’ll be able to create both boohoo or romantic look, which will really help you stand out from the crowd.

 - On top of that we’d say that vyshyvankas are all about natural beauty and simplicity, so do not try too hard with your hairdo or makeup.
 This is the case of the simpler the better.